telerik/kendo-ui-core/docs/web/treeview/binding-to-flat-data.md

       return hash[rootLevel];
     }

-    // tree for visualizing data
+    // the tree for visualizing data
     $("#tree").kendoTreeView({
       dataSource: processTable(flatData, "id", "parent", 0),
       loadOnDemand: false
     });
     </script>

-## Method 2: Incremental data filtering
+### Incremental Data Filtering

-The second method allows nodes to be loaded on demand, but is more computationally intensive, as it requires the collection to be filtered each time a node gets expanded.
+This second method allows nodes to be loaded on demand, but is more computationally intensive as it requires the collection to be filtered each time a node gets expanded.

+The exampel below demonstrates how to filter data incrementally.

+###### Example

     <div id="tree"></div>
     <script>